realA10001986/Dash-Gauges/README.md

 The device's hostname in the WiFi network.
 Defaults to 'gauges'.
 This also is the domain name at which the Config Portal is accessible from a browser in the same local network.
 The URL of the Config Portal then is http://<i>hostname</i>.local (the default is http://gauges.local)

-If you have several Plutonium Gauges in your local network, please give them unique hostnames.
+If you have several Dash Gauges in your local network, please give them unique hostnames.

 ##### &#9654; AP Mode: Network name appendix

-By default, if the Plutonium Gauges create a WiFi network of its own ("AP-mode"), this network is named "PG-AP".
-In case you have multiple Plutonium Gauges in your vicinity, you can have a string appended to create a unique network name.
+By default, if the Dash Gauges create a WiFi network of its own ("AP-mode"), this network is named "PG-AP".
+In case you have multiple Dash Gauges in your vicinity, you can have a string appended to create a unique network name.
 If you, for instance, enter "-ABC" here, the WiFi network name will be "PG-AP-ABC".
 Characters A-Z, a-z, 0-9 and - are allowed.

 ##### &#9654; AP Mode: WiFi password

-By default, and if this field is empty, the Plutonium Gauges's own WiFi network ("AP-mode") will be unprotected.
+By default, and if this field is empty, the Dash Gauges's own WiFi network ("AP-mode") will be unprotected.
 If you want to protect your access point, enter your password here.
 It needs to be 8 characters in length and only characters A-Z, a-z, 0-9 and - are allowed.

-If you forget this password and are thereby locked out of your Plutonium Gauges, ..
+If you forget this password and are thereby locked out of your Dash Gauges, ..
 TODO FIXME ...; this deletes the WiFi password.
-Then power-down and power-up your Plutonium Gauges and the access point will start unprotected.
+Then power-down and power-up your Dash Gauges and the access point will start unprotected.

 ##### &#9654; WiFi connection attempts